What We Do

 Meeting the needs of humans and horses with integrity, compassion and a heart-centered approach.

-Peace Reins is proud to offer programming created specifically for veterans at The Equus Effect in Sharon, CT.
-Recently celebrating five years of veteran programming, Jane Strong and David Sonatore have designed and honed programs to help individuals build healthy authentic relationships using three important qualities of horses: the wisdom of the prey, the lack of hidden agendas, and transparent trust.
+Peace Reins is proud to offer programming created specifically for veterans at The Equus Effect.
+Co-founders Jane Strong and David Sonatore have designed and honed programs to help individuals build healthy authentic relationships with themselves and others using three important qualities of horses: the wisdom of the prey, the lack of hidden agendas, and transparent trust.

 This programming provides veterans the opportunity to combine instructional information on emotional agility and how it occurs in horses (the goal is always to return to grazing), with exercises with the horses in both the round pen and around the farm to help them reconnect with their own true nature and inner wisdom.
 This reconnection allows veterans to navigate the world and their relationships in a more authentic manner.